Frequently Asked Questions

 report due?
 What information must the report contain?

 Answer: The Plan must include the name, title, job description and geographical location of each investigator in the SIU.
-Insurers must demonstrate that investigators meet the qualifications specified by Section 409 (b)(3) and Regulation 95 86.6(c).
+Insurers must demonstrate that investigators meet the specific education or experience qualifications specified by Section 409 (b)(3) and Regulation 95 86.6(c).
+Among these qualifications is an associate's or bachelor's degree in criminal justice or a related field such as police science, forensic science, government/public administration, security management and pre-law.

 Answer: No. Each company has broad latitude in deciding how much of its resources will be dedicated to fraud prevention.
 However, companies must justify the adequacy of these resources.